physx-is-fun/C-tutorial/arrays.md

 # Arrays

+## Arrays

-Arrays: Arrays a kind of data structure that can store a fixed-size sequential collection of elements of the same type.
+Arrays a kind of data structure that can store a fixed-size sequential collection of elements of the same type.
 An array is used to store a collection of data, but it is often more useful to think of an array as a collection of variables of the same type.
 Instead of declaring individual variables, such as number0, number1, ..., and number99, you declare one array variable such as numbers and use numbers[0], numbers[1], and ..., numbers[99] to represent individual variables.
 A specific element in an array is accessed by an index.
 All arrays consist of contiguous memory locations.
+The lowest address corresponds to the first element and the highest address to the last element.

+## Declaring arrays:

-The lowest address corresponds to the first element and the highest address to the last element. declaring arrays: To declare an array in C, a programmer specifies the type of the elements and the number of elements required by an array as follows: type arrayName [ arraySize ];
+To declare an array in C, a programmer specifies the type of the elements and the number of elements required by an array as follows: type arrayName [ arraySize ];
 This is called a single-dimensional array.
 The arraySize must be an integer constant greater than zero and type can be any valid C data type.
 For example, to declare a 10-element array called balance of type double, use this statement: